Edward D. Hoch

 Edward Dentinger Hoch (February 22, 1930 – January 17, 2008) was an American writer of detective fiction.
 Although he wrote several novels, he was primarily known for his vast output of over 950 short stories.

-Biography
+He was one of the few American fiction writers of his generation who supported himself financially through short story publication, rather than novels or screenplays.

+Early life and career

+Hoch (pronounced hoke) was born in Rochester, New York, the son of Alice Ann Hoch (née Dentinger) and Earl George Hoch, a banker who outlasted both the Wall Street Crash and subsequent Depression.
+Graduating from the Aquinas Institute of Rochester in 1947, Edward attended the University of Rochester for two years before dropping out in 1949.
+He enlisted in the Army the following year, serving as a military policeman at Fort Jay on Governor's Island in New York Harbor.
+After his discharge in 1952, Hoch remained in New York City for another year, working at Pocket Books, Inc. Returning to New Rochelle, he began working at Hutchins Advertising Company as a copy and public relations writer, in which capacity he remained for roughly 15 years, until transitioning to strictly fiction writing in 1968.

-Hoch (pronounced hoke) was born in Rochester, New York and began writing in the 1950s; his first story appeared in 1955 in Famous Detective Stories and was followed by stories in The Saint Mystery Magazine.
+Hoch began writing in the 1950s; his first story appeared in 1955 in Famous Detective Stories and was followed by stories in The Saint Mystery Magazine.
 In January 1962, he began appearing in Alfred Hitchcock's Mystery Magazine.
 In December 1962, he kicked off his most successful collaboration, with the appearance of his first story in Ellery Queen's Mystery Magazine; in the years since EQMM has published over 450 of Hoch's stories, roughly half of his total output.
 In May 1973, EQMM began publishing a new Hoch story in every monthly issue; as of May 2007, the author had gone an astonishing 34 years without missing a single issue.